 While Universal Orlando Resort remains smaller than Walt Disney World, it has undergone massive expansion in recent years.
 The introduction of the Wizarding World of Harry Potter has made Universal Orlando top of many guests must-do list when visiting Orlando.
 Attendances at the parks have risen in recent years and in 2017 Universal Studios was the 10th most visited theme park in the world & Islands of Adventure the 14th.

 Universal Orlando is loud, flashy & bold in comparison to Walt Disney World.
 While there are fewer attractions, the majority are big E-Ticket experiences.
 Universal does not do small filler attractions & finds little room for keeping sentimental historical attractions.
 What this means is attractions in Universal Orlando are usually an outstanding experience.

 Universal Orlando will appeal more to families with teens & young adults or those with a sense of adventure.
 While Walt Disney World probably offers a better overall experience for families with young children, there is enough for people of all ages to enjoy a couple of days at Universal.

-Universal Orlando will usually take a minimum 2-3 days to experience both theme parks.
-However; the parks are growing, and in busy periods you will struggle to complete both parks.
+Universal Orlando will usually take a minimum of 2-3 days to experience both theme parks.
+However, the parks are growing, and in busy periods you will struggle to complete both parks.